Magdalen College, Oxford: Cloister

 The Cloister or Great Quad is the "medieval nucleus" of the college.
 It was constructed between 1474 and 1480, also by Orchard, although several modifications were made later.
 Access to the Cloister from St John's Quad is via the Founder's Tower or Muniment Tower.
 The chapel and the hall make up the southern side of the quad.
 It is also home to the junior, middle, and senior common rooms, and the old library.

 In 1508, grotesques known as hieroglyphics were added to the Cloister.
 These are thought to be allegorical, and include four hieroglyphics in front of the old library that represent scholarly subjects: science, medicine, law, and theology.
 The other hieroglyphics have been assigned symbolism relating to virtues that should be encouraged by the college (e.g. the lion and pelican grotesques in front of the Senior Common Room representing courage and parental affection) or vices that should be avoided (the manticore, boxers, and lamia in front of the Junior Common Room, representing pride, contention, and lust).
 In 2017, repair work was undertaken to restore the severely damaged boxers statue.

 In 1822, the north side of the Cloister was knocked down, ostensibly due to disrepair.
 This decision was controversial, provoking protests from the fellows and in the contemporary press, and it was rebuilt shortly afterwards.

 In the early 1900s, renovations were performed, and it was returned to a more medieval character.
 Student rooms were installed in the (very large) roof space in the 1980s.

 Chapel

 The chapel is a place of worship for members of the college and others in the University of Oxford community and beyond.
-As a High Anglican chapel, its tradition is influenced by the Catholic Revival in the Church of England.
+As a High Anglican chapel, its tradition is influenced by the Counter-Reformation in the Church of England.
 Said and sung services are held daily during term.
 The choir sings Choral Evensong or Evening Prayer every day at 6:00 pm except on Mondays.
 On Sundays, a Sung Eucharist is offered in the morning at 11:00 am.
 Compline (Night Prayer) is sung once each week, and is followed by a service of Benediction twice per term.
 Mass is also sung on major holy days.

+The chapel itself is a grade I listed building.
+It was built between 1474 and 1480, although it owes its present appearance largely to neo-Gothic works carried out in the 18th and 19th centuries.